-The new year is a natural time to think about how you'll run your 365 days of fitness.
+You don't need to start exactly on the new year to think about how you'll run your 365 days of fitness.
 Here's how to plan a year like a pro.

 1. Choose one big goal and two smaller goals for the year

 Just like a good tv show will have a big central plot with lots of subplots that connect to it, your year needs to have an overarching story with smaller goals that feed into it.

 For example, your big goal for the year might be to lose body fat and gain muscle tone.
 But along the way you also want to become a better runner and learn to use a kettlebell.
 Your mainline activity will be burning calories and doing muscle-building exercise.
 But you'll save a few months of the year to shift your focus to distance running or a kettlebell program.
 By the end of the year you can even bring all the plotlines together with a cross-training period of runs for your cardio and kettlebells for strength.